Will-chartrand/WillC_Memex/docs/Thoughts/What is the force that drives technology to advance.md

 ---
-Title: What is the force taht drives technology to advance?
+Title: What is the force that drives technology to advance?
 date: 2023-02-08
 type: permanent
 project: